dotnet/csharpstandard/standard/classes.md

 >
 > *end example*

-The compiler behaves as if this method, and overrides of it, do not exist at all.
+A compiler shall behave as if this method, and overrides of it, do not exist at all.

 > *Example*: Thus, this program:
 >